yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS trainer guide - Continuous delivery in Azure DevOps.md

 ## Checklist of preferred objection handling

-1. We do not want to be locked in to a specific source control repository.
+1. We do not want to be locked into a specific source control repository.
 We are evaluating GitHub and Azure DevOps and need to be able to change between them without frustrating rework.

     **Potential answer**